singhaditya1261-hub/hris-portfolio/README.md

 This repository showcases real-world HRIS implementation projects, HR operations case studies and practical experience gained while supporting enterprise HR transformation initiatives.

-The objective is to demonstrate practical knowledge of HR systems, implementation methodologies, data validation, HR reporting and cross-functional collaboration through real project documentation.
+The objective is to demonstrate practical knowledge of HR systems, implementation methodologies, employee lifecycle processes, data validation, HR reporting and cross-functional collaboration through real project documentation.

+The projects included here are based on real implementation work and are intended to demonstrate practical HRIS experience rather than theoretical concepts.